 Cape Meares is a small unincorporated coastal village about eight miles west of Tillamook, Oregon on the west side of Tillamook Bay.
 In the community live approximately 150 residents.
-There are 200 homes with a majority being vacation properties with 35 designated for vacation rental.
+There are close to 200 homes with a majority being vacation properties.
+In January 2024 Tillamook County reports 30 permitted Short- term Rentals with one on a waiting list.
 All the homes in Cape Meares are within a mile of the Pacific Ocean.

 The quiet community has beautiful scenery to behold as well as access to fishing, bird watching, kayaking, hunting, biking, hiking as examples of leisure activities.
 It’s a popular tourist spot especially during summer months.